 TRON’s network architecture visualized as described.

 TRON will operate in a similar manner to other blockchain platform designs, built to support dApps.
 Java will be the native smart contract language for TRON, but the ecosystem is not limited by a single language.
-TRON’s protocol is defined by google protobuf, and will support multi-language extensions.
+TRON’s protocol is defined by Google’s protobuf and will support multi-language extensions.

 TRON’s core layer will manage accounts and smart contracts.
 A stack-based VM will be implemented with an optimized instruction set.
-The consensus mechanism is based on DPOS, using the voting system and witnesses.
+The consensus mechanism is based on DPOS, using a voting system and witnesses.

-As previously mentioned, the grammatical mistakes and wording has not been helpful towards understanding the platform design.
+As previously mentioned, the grammatical mistakes and wording are not helpful in understanding the platform design.
 Assuming “folk-chain” is a misspelling of fork-chain, the documentations must be referring to the child chain that is created when a user creates a custom token on the TRX platform.
-Another misspelt term could be found in the available documentation, as “serval parameters”, which can only be interpreted as several for the documentation to make sense.
+Another misspelt term could be found in the available documentation, as “serval parameters,” which can only be interpreted as several for the documentation to make sense.

 Members who participate in code writing or developing progress of the TRON network will be rewarded TRONIX or other forms of rewards after estimations by the network’s committee.